GSA/digitalgov.gov/content/posts/2016-09-20-progressive-web-applications-part-1-the-new-pack-mule-of-the-internet.md

   * **Chocolate/Presentation** – This is the middle tier that contains the CSS

-  * **Hard Candy Shell/Client Side Scripting** – JavaScript that works with the service worker to increase speed, loading times, and functionality to create the user experience.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-400-Sweet-candy-AppleZoomZoom-iStock-Thinkstock-496973541.jpg" alt="Peanut M&M candies." %}
+  * **Hard Candy Shell/Client Side Scripting** – JavaScript that works with the service worker to increase speed, loading times, and functionality to create the user experience. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-400-Sweet-candy-AppleZoomZoom-iStock-Thinkstock-496973541.jpg" alt="Peanut M&M candies." %}

 To pull the PWA together we need to add in the service worker and the web App manifest.